hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/risk_estimators.rst

 (If the correlation matrix is given as an input, the first and the last steps of the algorithm are omitted)

 .. tip::
     The Constant Residual Eigenvalue de-noising method is described in more detail in the work **A Robust Estimator of the Efficient Frontier** *by* Marcos Lopez de Prado `available here <https://papers.ssrn.com/abstract_id=3469961>`_.

-    Lopez de Prado suggests that tihis algorithm is preferable as it removes the noise while preserving the signal
+    Lopez de Prado suggests that this de-noising algorithm is preferable as it removes the noise while preserving the signal.

 Targeted Shrinkage De-noising
 #############################

-The main idea behind the Targeted Shrinkage de-noising method is to shrink the eigenvecrots and eigenvalues that are nise-related.
-This is done by shrinking the correlation matrix composed from nise-related eigenvecrots and eigenvalues and then adding the correlation matrix composed from signal-related eigenvecrots and eigenvalues.
+The main idea behind the Targeted Shrinkage de-noising method is to shrink the eigenvectors/eigenvalues that are noise-related.
+This is done by shrinking the correlation matrix calculated from noise-related eigenvectors/eigenvalues and then adding the correlation matrix composed from signal-related eigenvectors/eigenvalues.

 The de-noising function works as follows: